LeiWangR/LSFNet/README.md

 - MBH (MBHx and MBHy)
 - trajectory
 - DT features/[fisher vectors](https://drive.google.com/file/d/1NWikCxiBjX1s6Khp9X9ue20mtv17ApdT/view?usp=sharing)

+We also provide the features extracted from C3D FC6 and FC7 layers in this repo.

 The labels are provided in csv file in this repo: